-with $\rho_A = \text{tr}_B \ket{\psi(t)}\bra{\psi(t)}$ denoting the reduced density matrix for a bipartition into subsystems $A$ and $B$, and $\ket{\psi(t)}$ is the time-evolved pure state of the system.
-This is in contrast to the von Neumann entropy $S_1 = -\text{tr}[\rho_A \log_2 \rho_A]$, which was found to grow linearly as usual, $S_1(t)\propto t$.
-In this Letter, we demonstrate that this phenomenon of constrained entanglement dynamics occurs more generically also for transport types other than diffusion, and can be readily explored in a class of U$(1)$-symmetric random long-range Clifford circuits, see Fig.\ \ref{Fig::Scheme}~(a).
-Depending on the exponent $\alpha$ that controls the probability $P(r) \propto r^{-\alpha}$ of gates spanning a distance $r$, the emerging transport behavior can be tuned from diffusive to superdiffusive and then to superballistic.
-Such circuits can be seen as minimal models to describe the dynamics of long-range Hamiltonian systems with interactions decaying as $\propto r^{-{\alpha^\prime}}$, with $\alpha' = \alpha/2$ \cite{Zhou2020, Block2022}.
-In particular, while Clifford gates are not sufficient for universal quantum computation, they form unitary 2-designs \cite{Harrow2009} (3-designs for qubits \cite{Webb2015}), such that circuit averages of, e.g., entanglement growth or correlation functions, can be similar to more generic quantum evolutions \cite{Nahum2018}.
+with $\rho_A = \text{tr}_B \ket{\psi(t)}\bra{\psi(t)}$ denoting the reduced density matrix for a bipartition into subsystems $A$ and $B$, and $\ket{\psi(t)}$ is the state of the system.
+In contrast, the von Neumann entropy $S_1 = -\text{tr}[\rho_A \log_2 \rho_A]$ grows linearly as usual, $S_1(t)\propto t$.
+In this Letter, we demonstrate that constrained entanglement dynamics occurs more generically also for other transport types, and can be readily explored in U$(1)$-symmetric long-range Clifford circuits [Fig.\ \ref{Fig::Scheme}~(a)].
+Depending on the probability $\propto r^{-\alpha}$ of gates spanning a distance $r$, the emerging transport can be tuned from diffusive to superdiffusive.
+These circuits can be seen as minimal models to describe the scrambling dynamics of long-range Hamiltonian systems.
+Specifically, it was found in \cite{Zhou2020, Block2022} that the light-cone spreading in such circuits is very similar to the dynamics generated by Hamiltonians with interactions decaying as $\propto r^{-{\alpha^\prime}}$, where $\alpha' = \alpha/2$.
+While Clifford gates are insufficient for universal quantum computation, they form unitary 2-designs \cite{Harrow2009} (3-designs for qubits \cite{Webb2015}), such that circuit averages of certain quantities, e.g., out-of-time-ordered correlators, coincide with Haar averages over the full unitary group \cite{Nahum2018, Keyserlingk2018}.
+Clifford circuits can thus be useful to study aspects of more generic quantum dynamics.